Walter Baldwin Spencer: Expeditions and museum work

-In 1914 Spencer was honorary secretary for the meeting of the British Association for the Advancement of Science held in Melbourne.
-He also did work for the national museum.
-In 1916 at the request of the Felton Bequest's committee he went to England to obtain an art adviser for the Felton Bequest.
-He took an interest in Australian artists.
-He had been made CMG in 1904 and in 1916 he was created a KCMG in 1919 he resigned his professorship and in 1920 became vice-president of the trustees of the public library of Victoria.
 Spencer was awarded the Clarke Medal in 1923.

 Clashes with Carl Strehlow

 Spencer held very different views on the Aranda people (now often referred to as Arrernte) from missionary Carl Strehlow.
 Spencer's more pessimistic view saw decline, while Strehlow saw creativity and a future for them.
 Strehlow's son, Ted Strehlow, mentions this in his book Songs of Central Australia (1971), defending his father from Spencer's criticism.
 He shows that Spencer and Gillen were limited by their lack of language competence when extracting information from Indigenous peoples, whereas his father was a fluent speaker and writer of the local languages.
 Spencer and Gillen famously described the Aranda as "naked savages... chanting songs of which they do not know the meaning" in The Northern Tribes of Central Australia (1904).

 A controversy arose in anthropological circles, after Spencer wrote "angry and to some degree defamatory letters" to Andrew Lang and Sir James Frazer about Strehlow's work.
 Strehlow's book, Die Aranda- und Loritja-Stämme in Zentral-Australien (published in parts, between 1907 and 1920), challenged some of the findings of Spencer and Gillen's The Native Tribes of Central Australia (1899), which had been accepted by anthropologists as a true picture of the Aranda people.
 This led to a major controversy among British anthropologists, involving Andrew Lang, Sir James Frazer, Robert Ranulph Marett, A.C.
 Haddon, Spencer and later Bronisław Malinowski.
 The debate centred on whether Aboriginal people were primitive, on a lower level of evolution than Europeans (Frazer and Spencer's view) or a decadent people who had previously been on a higher level of culture (Strehlow's view).